cocos/cocos-docs/en/editor/publish/publish-vivo-mini-game.md

 ## Subpackage Loading

 The subpackage loading of vivo Mini Games is similar to WeChat Mini Games.
-Please refer to the [Mini Game Subpackage](subpackage.md) for details.
+Please refer to the [Mini Game Subpackage](subpackage.md) documentation for details.

 ## vivo Mini Game Environment Resource Management

 The part of vivo mini games that exceed the package size limit must be downloaded through the network.

-Cocos Creator has helped developers to download, cache and manage remote resources.
+Cocos Creator helps developers to download, cache and manage remote resources.
 For details, please refer to [Resource Management](../../asset/cache-manager.md).

 ## Reference documentation